 We believe social media influencers will matter more than they do today (isn’t that hard to believe given the amount of conversation around influencers?).

 Influencers will play a role in a SEO and Social Media strategy in a similar way as backlinks from high Domain Authority websites.

-We think the next big algorithm update is the “Social Index.”
+We think the next new Google algorithm update is the “Social Index.”
 It will incorporate personalized SERPs based on social activity from your network.